Trapping predators and pests, and monitoring the environment to see the effects of predator control, is vital for kiwi conservation.

 Several companies supply animal pest control and monitoring equipment, here is an alphabetised list of some of these companies:

-- Animal Control Products, in Wanganui, provides bait products to control a wide range of introduced vertebrate pests, including rabbits, wallabies, possums, rooks and feral ungulates.
+- Animal Control Products (Pestoff) in Wanganui, provides bait products to control a wide range of introduced vertebrate pests, including rabbits, wallabies, possums, rooks and feral ungulates.
 Outlets are listed on the site.